 4 tablespoons cocoa powder

 Add the vanilla extract to the cream and whip with a hand mixer until it forms soft peaks.
-If making ahead of time, cover bowl tightly with plastic wrap and keep chilled until ready to serve.
+If making it ahead of time, cover the bowl tightly with plastic wrap and keep chilled until ready to serve.

 Pour the coffee into four small glass cups.
-Pour the condensed milk into the cups, dividing it equally between the four.
+Pour the condensed milk into the cups, 2 liquid ounces per glass.
 Because the condensed milk is heavier, it will sink to the bottom.
 Top with whipped cream.

-Sprinkle cocoa powder over the top and serve with a spoon.
-Remind your guests to stir the drink well, to mix the sweet, condensed milk, and rich whipped cream into the strong coffee.
+Sprinkle one tablespoon per cup of cocoa powder and serve with a spoon.
+Remind your guests to stir the drink well, to mix the sweet condensed milk and rich whipped cream into the strong coffee.